Home safety tips

 Maximise your home safety

-Our top examples of easy changes to make your home safer
+Here are our top examples of easy changes to make your home safer.

 Install rails and bannisters

 The largest numbers of accidents in the home are from falls on the stairs:

 - Consider having rails fitted on both sides – these are ideal for maximum support.

 - Handrails are excellent to fit around steps, providing additional security.

 - Install grab bars or rails wherever you, or your relative, are most likely to sit or stand regularly (so in bathrooms, the living room, near the bed and in the kitchen).

 - Ensure all rugs are non-slip whenever possible and secure existing rugs with underlay.